munificent/craftinginterpreters/book/a-virtual-machine.md

 Since `disassembleInstruction()` takes an integer byte *offset* and we store the current instruction reference as a direct pointer, we first do a little pointer math to convert `ip` back to a relative offset from the beginning of the bytecode.
-Then we disassemble the instruction starting at that byte.
+Then we disassemble the instruction that begins at that byte.

 As ever, we need to bring in the declaration of the function before we can call
 it: